-Magnetic Field Due to Current Carrying Straight Conductor (Wire) and Current-Carrying Carrying Circular Coil
+Magnetic Field Due to Current through a Straight Conductor (Wire) and a Circular Coil

 - It means that when the current flows in a straight wire, the magnetic field produced has circular lines of force surrounding the wire, having their centres at the wire, as shown in Fig. This can be shown by sprinkling iron filings on the cardboard C.

 - When current flows through the conductor, iron filings get magnetised and now if the cardboard C is tapped gently iron filings arrange themselves in the circles around the wire.

 - Hence we can say that magnetic lines of force around a straight current-carrying conductor are circular.
 The plane of circular lines is perpendicular to the length of the wire.
 Arrows mark Their direction.

 Current Straight, Magnetic Field is Circular